RevoU-FSSE-2/week-9-m-istighfar/readme.md

 ## Deployment

-The project has been successfully deployed using Cyclic and Railway for database.
+The project has been successfully deployed using Cyclic and Railway for Database.
 You can access the production version of the website by following this link: [https://shy-red-belt.cyclic.cloud/](https://shy-red-belt.cyclic.cloud/).